Fort Lauderdale & Miami Bankruptcy Lawyers

 Chapter 13 Bankruptcy

 Chapter 13 Bankruptcy is often referred to as a reorganization bankruptcy.
+Where in Chapter

-make their debt situation more manageable.
+debt situation more manageable.

 In a Chapter 13, many types of debt can still be liquidated, while simultaneously